najah-naaji/mlops-miniworkshop/lab-04-tfx-cicd/README.md

 ### Authoring the CI/CD workflow that builds and deploy the TFX training pipeline

-The **Cloud Build** CI/CD workflow automates the steps you walked through manually during `lab-22-tfx-pipeline`:
+The **Cloud Build** CI/CD workflow automates the steps you walked through manually during `lab-02-tfx-pipeline`:
-1. Builds the custom TFX image to be used as a runtime execution environment for TFX components and as the AI Platform Training training container.
+1. Uploads the module file with data preprocessing and training code to the artifact store
 1. Compiles the pipeline and uploads the pipeline to the KFP environment
-1. Pushes the custom TFX image to your project's **Container Registry**

 The **Cloud Build** workflow configuration uses both standard and custom [Cloud Build builders](https://cloud.google.com/cloud-build/docs/cloud-builders).
 The custom builder encapsulates **TFX CLI**.